 By Vicki Franz from Vicki Viaja

 Thailand is full of breathtaking places and some of the most beautiful corners of the earth.
 One of the most underrated destinations in Thailand is the small town of Pai.
-You can reach it via a very winding road through the jungle from Chiang Mai.
+You can reach it via a winding road through the Chiang Mai jungle.

-Pai itself is a quiet little town with little to offer other than a few cafes and a night market.
+Pai is a quiet little town with little to offer besides a few cafes and a night market.
 What makes a trip here so special is what lies around Pai: and that is incredible nature.

 After spending the day looking at the beautiful rice fields of Pai, it’s also worth stopping by one of Pai’s waterfalls.

 Thailand Landmarks – Kanchanaburi